yasunori0418/statusline_skk.vim/README.md

 With the above settings, the conversion mode will not be displayed when in command mode.

+> [!Note]
-Note: Currently, Replace mode is not available in skkeleton.
+> Currently, Replace mode is not available in skkeleton.
-There is no problem even if you do not make any special settings.
+> There is no problem even if you do not make any special settings.

 ## License

 MIT

 ## Acknowledgments

 Thanks to the authors of lightline.vim and skkeleton.

 <!-- Links -->
 [1]: https://github.com/itchyny/lightline.vim